 GeographyCapital

-From the Nordic fjords to the Mediterranean coast - do you remember the capitals?
+From Nordic fjords to Mediterranean coasts—can you name the capitals?

 Read More Read Less